luciadeveloper/poketheme/readme.md

     - (8) /wp-json/list-pokemons/bypokedex: shows a list of pokemons from the DB, (name and pokedex number) and sorts them by pokedex number.

 - (8) To consult the data of a pokemon post, is not necessary to create a new endpoint.
 The metadata created for the post is enabled to be displayed in the REST API, so we can make a simple call indicating the data field we need.

         - http://domain.com/wp-json/wp/v2/pokemon/{post id}}?_fields=metadata.weight,metadata.name,metadata.description //specific fields

         - http://domain.com/wp-json/wp/v2/pokemon/{post id}]?_fields=metadata //all fields

         example: http://poketest.local/wp-json/wp/v2/pokemon/2226?_fields=metadata

-- A test has been added, which can be found in /tests

 - (9) There is some level of abstraction so changing the API to retrieve the Pokemon data could be done with some work.
     -  The creation of the Custom post type is abstract.